davidhu34/Algorithm_Final_STA/README.md

 **2016 D. Static Timing Analysis**

-Design a parallel STA program for combinational logic circuit under multicore environment.
+Find as many sensitizable paths as possible for combinational logic circuit using shortest time.

 ## Some Ideas